PhysicalTherapy.com Phone: 866-782-6258

 kathleen d weissberg

-Kathleen D. Weissberg, OTD, OTR/L, CMDCP, CDP, CFPS
+Kathleen D. Weissberg, OTD, OTR/L, CMDCP, CDP, CFPS, CGCS

-In her 30+ years of practice, Dr. Kathleen Weissberg has worked in rehabilitation and long-term care as an executive, researcher, and educator.
-She has established numerous programs in nursing facilities; authored peer-reviewed publications on topics such as low vision, dementia quality care, and wellness; and has spoken at national and international conferences.
-She provides continuing education support to over 40,000 individuals nationwide as National Director of Education for Select Rehabilitation.
-She is a Certified Dementia Care Practitioner, a Certified Montessori Dementia Care Practitioner, and a Certified Fall Prevention Specialist.
-She serves as the Region 1 Director for the American Occupational Therapy Association Political Action Committee and adjunct professor at Gannon University in Erie, PA.
+In her 30+ years of practice, she has worked in rehabilitation and long-term care as an executive, researcher, and educator.
+She has established numerous programs in nursing facilities and authored peer-reviewed publications on topics such as low vision, dementia, quality care, and wellness.
+She has spoken at numerous conferences, both nationally and internationally.
+She provides continuing education support to over 30,000 therapists, nurses, and administrators nationwide as National Director of Education for Select Rehabilitation.
+She is a Certified Alzheimer’s Disease and Dementia Care Trainer, Certified Dementia Care Practitioner, Certified Montessori Dementia Care Practitioner, Certified Fall Prevention Specialist, a Certified Geriatric Care Practitioner, and Trauma Informed Educator.
+She serves as the Region 1 Director for the American Occupational Therapy Association Political Action Committee and is an adjunct professor at Gannon University in Erie, PA.

 Related Courses